 CO + H2O ⇌ CO2 + H2

-during the production of 1 ton of hydrogen, 5 to 6 tons of CO2 are released as greenhouse gas emissions to the atmosphere. - brown/black, from coal (21%).
+Emissions: During the production of 1 ton of hydrogen, 5 to 6 tons of CO2 are released as greenhouse gas emissions to the atmosphere, 10–12 tons of CO2 (when including upstream methane leaks). - Brown/black hydrogen, from coal (21%),

-- if the alternative, fossile-based products become regulated or taxed,
+- If the alternative, fossil-based products become regulated or taxed,

-- if we stop polluters from using the atmosphere as free public sewer (Paul Martin).
+- If polluters are stopped from using the atmosphere as free public sewer (yes, Paul Martin).

 agricultural use of hydrogen.